The rank of variants of nilpotent pseudovarieties: The pseudovariety PE

+We recall that a semigroup $S$ divides a semigroup $T$ and we write $S\prec T$ if $S$ is a homomorphic image of a subsemigroup of $T$.
+We say that a finite semigroup $S$ is $\times$-prime whenever, for all finite semigroups $T_1$ and $T_2$, if $S\prec T_1\times T_2$, then $S\prec T_1$ or $S\prec T_2$.
+For example, a right or left zero semigroup with 2 elements is $\times$-prime \cite[Exercise 9.3.1(a)]{Alm}.
+A more sophisticated example of $\times$-prime semigroups is $F_{7}$ \cite[Theorem 7.3.10]{Rho-Ste}.
+It follows that the class of all finite semigroups $S$ such that $F_7\not\prec S$ is a pseudovariety.

-In \cite{Jes-Ril}, it is proved that a finite semigroup $S$ is positively Engel if and only if the following properties hold: \begin{enumerate} \item all non-null principal factors of $S$ are inverse semigroups whose maximal subgroups are nilpotent groups. \item $S$ does not have an epimorphic image with $F_{7}$ as a subsemigroup. \end{enumerate} We rewrite that theorem as Theorem \ref{PE F_7}.
+In \cite{Jes-Ril}, it is proved that a finite semigroup $S$ is positively Engel if and only if the following properties hold: \begin{enumerate} \item all non-null principal factors of $S$ are inverse semigroups whose maximal subgroups are nilpotent groups. \item $S$ does not have an epimorphic image which admits $F_{7}$ as a subsemigroup. \end{enumerate} We rewrite that result as Theorem~\ref{PE F_7}.

 \begin{thm} Let $S$ be a finite semigroup.
 The semigroup $S$ is positively Engel if and only if $S\in\mathsf{BG_{nil}}$ and $F_7\not\prec S$. \end{thm}